sydneyrenee/Thea-Code/README.md

 Check out the [CHANGELOG](CHANGELOG.md) for detailed updates and fixes.

-> **Note**: Thea Code is a fork of Roo Code.
-We'd like to express our special thanks to the Roo Code team for their excellent work which served as the foundation for this project.
+> **Note**: Thea Code is a fork of Thea Code.
+We'd like to express our special thanks to the Thea Code team for their excellent work which served as the foundation for this project.

 ---